UnbrokenTechnology/latchengine/.github/instructions/rendering.instructions.md

 **Every feature works on every target**, from modern GPU to CPU-only fallback.

 Single authoring surface → runtime strategy selection based on capability probes.

+Always target 60+ FPS (higher is fine, but never lower).

+Because we have an always-on server (see [networking instructions](networking.instructions.md)), we automatically decouple simulation from rendering.
+Simulation should never be blocked by rendering, and rendering should never cause simulation to drop below 50 Ticks-Per-Second (TPS).

 ## Architecture